dhabaleshwar/Open-Source-Vulnerabilities/README.md

 # Open-Source-Vulnerabilities
-This repository shows a list of exploits for open source programs.
+This repository shows a list of exploits for open source programs and Wordpress Plugins.